Peer review policy

 UCL Open: Environment aspires to select and publish, through peer review, the highest-quality environment-related research.
 To achieve this, the peer review process must be objective, fair and thorough.
-You can read more about our peer review policy on our For reviewers page as well as reading more about our publishing policies at http://ucl-about.scienceopen.com/publishing-policies/.
+This peer review policy and commenting code of conduct outlines how peer review and commenting to be conducted.
+Further information about how peer review works can be found here.

 To ensure the highest quality research in UCL Press publications, reviewers are expected to uphold the following when reviewing: